priyankathumma2/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 # Code explaination

-The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity.
+The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity

 # New dataset